mwvgroup/Pitt-Google-Broker/docs/source/broker/run-broker.md

 See the following sections to run components manually and test the broker (mostly used for Testing instances).

-See [Night Conductor's schedule](night-conductor.md#night-conductors-schedule) for information about running the broker on an auto-schedule to ingest live alert streams (mostly used for Production instances).
+See [Auto-schedule](auto-schedule.md) for information about running the broker on an auto-schedule to ingest live alert streams (mostly used for Production instances).

 ### Start the Broker